juice-shop/pwning-juice-shop/appendix/solutions.md

 3. Open <http://localhost:3000/ftp/acquisitions.md> to solve the
    challenge.

-### :warning: Provoke an error that is not very gracefully handled.
+### Provoke an error that is not very gracefully handled.

 Any request that cannot be properly handled by the server will eventually be passed to a global error handling component that sends an